• Skip to primary navigation

 • Cream cheese -- You only need 4 ounces, or half a block.
 If you double the recipe, use the whole 8 ounces.

-• Bacon -- Each jalapeno will take about 1 and ½ slices of bacon.
+• Slices Bacon -- Each jalapeno will take about 1 and ½ slices of bacon.
 We like the hickory smoked thick-cut slices but use your favorite.

 • Barbecue sauce -- The last step in the recipe is to glaze each popper with bbq sauce.
 Again, use your favorite!